OpenInternet/saferjourno/content/chapters/chapter-7.en.md

   - Cache: to search for cached results
   - PDF: to search for PDFs.
 - Check video and photo content as well as websites.
 You can carry out an [advanced image search](https://www.google.com/advanced_image_search) to look for a particular photo and its location on the internet.
 - Use all search engines, not just Google.
 Different search engines throw up different results so it’s important to check them all.
-If applicable, journalists should check Yandex and Baidu, the Russian and Chinese search engines.
+If applicable, journalists should check Yandex and Baidu, Russian and Chinese search engines.
 - Review personal social media accounts to see what information is available to view publicly.
 Most major platforms now have a privacy guide which users can follow.
 Review privacy settings for [Facebook]
   (https://www.facebook.com/help/443357099140264), [Instagram](https://help.instagram.com/196883487377501), [Twitter](https://help.twitter.com/en/safety-and-security), [TikTok](https://support.tiktok.com/en/account-and-privacy/account-privacy-settings).

 _Removing or limiting access to data from the internet_

 - Once personal data is put on the internet and then deleted it is impossible to guarantee that it has been completely removed from the web.
 This is because the information is likely to be stored in different places, including the accounts of others, public databases, captured by others using screenshots, and archived in online archive services, such as the Wayback Machine.
 Despite this, it is still important to delete content where possible because it will make it more difficult for online attackers to obtain the information.
-- If the journalist is in control of the site that the content is on, for example their personal Facebook page, then they can go in and backup the content and then delete or hide it.
+- If the journalist is in control of the site that the content is on, for example their personal Facebook page, then they can go in and back up the content and then delete or hide it.
 The information will disappear from the site but won’t disappear immediately from a search engine result.
 - Common best practice for protecting data on social media accounts includes:
-  - Choosing to use the social media account for either work or personal use
+  - Choosing to use the social media account for either exclusively work or personal use
   - Making non-work related personal media accounts private
   - Using a non-descript photo, such as a plant or animal, as the photo for their social media account
   - Reviewing who follows or who is friends with the account holder and removing people who are unknown or they no longer communicate with